alwaysbegrowing/arbor-contracts/docs/BondFactory.md

 function isBond(address) external view returns (bool)
 ```

-Check if the address was created by this Bond factory.
+Returns whether or not the given address key is a bond created by this Bond factory.

 #### Parameters